shead-custom-design/buildcat/docs/basic-setup.rst

 Instead, whether you’re new to Python or an old hand, we strongly recommend installing `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_, a minimalist subset of Anaconda.
-Anaconda is a portable (OSX, Linux, and Windows) Python distribution that you can use to conveniently install Python in your home directory.
+Anaconda is a portable (MacOS, Linux, and Windows) Python distribution that you can use to conveniently install Python in your home directory.
 This is incredibly useful because installing the rest of Buildcat's dependencies is easy and consistent across platforms, and you will